xxcode2/netrum-setup/README.md

 ./netrum-menu.sh

-🧰 Fitur
+🧰 Features
-- Setup awal otomatis
+- Automatic initial setup
-- Wallet baru atau impor
+- New or imported wallets
-- Registrasi node
+- Node registration
-- Sync dan mining
+- Sync and mining
-- Perbaikan otomatis untuk service dan log
+- Automatic service and log fixes